Dust devil: Intensity and duration

-Many dust devils are usually small and weak, often less than 3 feet (0.9 m) in diameter with maximum winds averaging about 45 miles per hour (70 km/h), and they often dissipate less than a minute after forming.
-On rare occasions, a dust devil can grow very large and intense, sometimes reaching a diameter of up to 300 feet (90 m) with winds in excess of 60 mph (100 km/h+) and can last for upwards of 20 minutes before dissipating.
+Dust devils are usually small and weak, often less than 3 feet in diameter with maximum winds averaging about 45 mph, and they often dissipate less than a minute after forming.
+On rare occasions, a dust devil can grow very large and intense, sometimes reaching a diameter of up to 300 ft with winds in excess of 60 mph and can last for upwards of 20minutes before dissipating.
 Because of their small diameter, Coriolis force is not significant in the dust devil itself so dust devils with anticyclonic rotation do occur.